oasysgames/oasys-docs/docs/architecture/2-hub-layer/2-ecosystem/1-token/1-4-oas-tokens.md

 | 2024 Dec 31 | 1000 LOAS → 1000 OAS|

-**Please remind all example token claims are approximate numbers.
-Therefore, it might not be accurate.**
+**Please keep in mind that all example token claims are approximate numbers.
+Therefore, they might not be accurate.**

-### How to claim LOAS onto OAS​
+### How to claim LOAS into OAS​
-You can claim LOAS onto OAS​ at [oasys-pos-fe](https://tools-fe.oasys.games/lOAS)
+You can claim LOAS into OAS​ at [oasys-pos-fe](https://tools-fe.oasys.games/lOAS)